mafeiyang/ACTINN/README.md

 * -o	Prefix of the output file
 * -f	Format of the input file (10X, txt, csv)

+### Output
+The output will be an HDF5 formated file named after the output prefix with ".h5" extension

 ### Examples

 #### Convert 10X format